-Access to the campus email system is ordinarily limited to faculty, staff, and students for purposes that conform to this policy; these accounts are created automatically when an employee is hired or when a student attends preview or transfer registration session and is enrolled in at least one course.
-Examples of other categories which may be eligible to request a campus email system account include, but are not limited to: emeriti faculty, exchange students, participants in educational programs, contractors, independent consultants, official campus student organizations, and departments.
+UW-Whitewater has the need to send communications to students and employees via e-mail and the right to expect that those communications will be received and read in a timely fashion UW-Whitewater respects the privacy of users.
+UW-Whitewater recognizes that academic freedom and freedom of speech are important aspects of the campus email policy.
+UW-Whitewater does not routinely inspect or monitor email.
+However, UW-Whitewater may deny access to the campus email system and may inspect, monitor, or disclose email when circumstances indicate such action is necessary.
+As such, there should be no reasonable expectation of complete privacy.
+The campus email system is provided as a communication tool for faculty, staff, and students for purposes that conform to this policy; email accounts are created automatically when an employee is hired or when a student attends a preview and/or transfer registration session, and is enrolled in at least one course.
+Associates and groups associated with UW-Whitewater are eligible to request a campus email system account include, but are not limited to: emeriti faculty, exchange students, participants in educational programs, contractors, independent consultants, official campus student organizations, and departments.

-Allegations concerning the misuse of the campus email system involving faculty or staff should be communicated immediately to the Dean of the appropriate college, or to the supervisor.
-Allegations involving students should be communicated immediately to Dean for Student Life Office.
+Allegations concerning the misuse of the campus email system involving faculty or staff should be communicated immediately to the appropriate supervisor or College Dean.
+Allegations involving students should be communicated immediately to Dean for Student Life's Office.

 Confidentiality of email may be compromised by the applicability of law or policy, including this policy, by unintended redistribution, or because of the inadequacy of current technologies to protect against unauthorized access.

-Users, therefore, should exercise extreme caution in using email to communicate confidential or sensitive matters.
-Beyond system administration needs, the University shall only permit the inspection, monitoring, or disclosure of email without consent from the account owner when authorization for such access has been obtained in writing by the appropriate authorizing official based upon the chart below.
+Users should be aware that system administrators need to, from time to time, observe certain email transactional addressing information to ensure that the campus system is functioning properly.
+On these and other occasions, the contents of an email message may be inadvertently displayed.
+Except as provided elsewhere in this policy, they are not permitted to view the contents intentionally or disclose or otherwise use what they have seen.
+Beyond system administration needs, UW-Whitewater shall only permit the inspection, monitoring, or disclosure of email without consent from the account owner when authorization for such access has been obtained in writing by the appropriate authorizing official based upon the chart below.
 Once authorization is obtained, the actual inspection, monitoring, or disclosure of email will be executed with the least action necessary to resolve the situation.
 This authority may also be exercised by the Chancellor or Vice Chancellor without regard to the status of the affected individual.
 The authorization shall be in writing and shall be based on a request submitted in writing.

 |Email User Status||Authorizing Official|

-|Faculty & Academic Staff||Provost - Academic Affairs, after consulting with the UW Legal COunsel and with the written advice of the Chair of the Faculty Senate/Academic Staff Assembly, may so authorize the Department / Unit Head or Dean.|
+|Faculty & Academic Staff||Provost and Vice Chancellor for Academic Affairs, after consulting with the UW Legal Counsel and with the written notice to the Chair of the Faculty Senate/Academic Staff Assembly, may so authorize the department/unit head or Dean.|

-|Student (Not acting in a capacity of a staff employee)||Assistant Chancellor - Student Affairs, after consulting with the UW Legal Counsel, may so authorize the Dean of Students.|
+|Student (Not acting in a capacity of a staff employee)||Vice Chancellor for Student Affairs, after consulting with the UW Legal Counsel, may so authorize the Dean of Students.|

-|Classified Staff, Employee or Student in a capacity as a Staff Employee||Vice Chancellor - Administrative Affairs, after consulting with the UW Legal Counsel and/or Campus Human Resources, may so authorize the Department / Unit Head or Dean.|
+|Classified Staff, Employee or Student in a capacity as a Staff Employee||Vice Chancellor for Administrative Affairs, after consulting with the UW Legal Counsel and/or Campus Human Resources, may so authorize the department/unit head or Dean.|

 The campus email system is backed up solely for the purpose of restoring the entire electronic mail system in the event of a disaster or system failure.
-Backup tapes, in most cases, may not be used for restoration of individual mailboxes and may not be used as a convenience to retrieve "deleted" messages.
-Backup tapes do not serve a records retention function.
+Backup files may not be used for restoration of individual mailboxes and may not be used as a convenience to retrieve "deleted" messages.
+Backup files do not serve a records retention function.
 Each employee/department must make provisions to retain documents and messages in accordance with their departmental records retention policy.
 The retention requirement associated with any document is determined by its content, not the method of delivery.
 The responsibility of retaining an internally created and distributed document (or message) most often falls on the author, not the recipients.
 Recipients may delete such received messages when their use has been fulfilled.

 Global policies are maintained to set guidelines expected behavior of all campus community members while using shared network and computer resources.